kevinolega/callcentertrainingtips/6wel/bonus/great-agent.md

 My transportation budget allows me to call a cab to get to work on time.

+I've met people who have excuses.

+I decided to just do the opposite.

+Do a search on things you can do so you have better sleep and attendance.

+Look for commute hacks.

+Then put together a list of what applies to you so you can have a routine that will allow you to get perfect attendance.

 ### Conscientious

+Dictionary defines Conscientious as a person wishing to do what is right, especially to do one's work or duty well and thoroughly.

+Description borrowed from Jordan Peterson's Personality Test:

+	Conscientiousness is a measure of obligation, attention to detail, hard work, persistence, cleanliness, efficiency and adherence to rules, standards and processes.
+Conscientious people implement their plans and establish and maintain order.

+	Conscientious people are decisive, neat, organized, future-oriented, and reliable.

+	They will suffer some shame and guilt when unemployed or otherwise unoccupied, particularly when that occurs through no fault of their own.

+	They believe that those who work hard should and usually will be rewarded.

+	Women are very slightly more conscientious than men.

+	Conscientiousness has two aspects: industriousness and orderliness.

+	Orderly people are more likely to have items such as event calendars, drawer organizers, laundry baskets, irons and ironing boards in their immediate environments.

+Share a story about how you maintain your attention to detail, hard work, persistence, cleanliness, efficiency, follow plans and maintain order in your life.

+Very few people are high in conscientiousness, people who can share these traits are incredibly valuable assets to the company.
 ### Focused

 ### Obedient